AlternativeLongboards/barcode_system/README.md

 ### **"How does it work in basic?"**

 During the first step of production each board gets its unique number (board_ID) represented by barcode.
 On every production step there is a standalone working station (barcode scanner is connected to Arduino with a USB shield with a Raspberry Pi) thanks to which the Company can scan barcodes and all metadata related to board_ID that are stored in a database (MongoDB).
-Collected data are processed and shown on Node-RED dashboard.
+Collected data are processed and shown on NodeRED dashboard.

+**MongoDB and NodeRED are running on standalone local server**

 ### **"How does the working station look like"**